commtech/fscc-windows/README.md

 You have now transmitted and received an HDLC frame!

-There is likely other configuration options you will need to set up for your own program.
+There are likely other configuration options you will need to set up for your own program.
 All of these options are described below.